 Massimo Agostinelli grew up in New York, lives in Switzerland but was born in London, where he began his career working as an apprentice printmaker and type setter, soon after he launched the ‘Palindromes Series, 2014’ at 10 Hanover which sold out on the opening night.
 Spears Magazine

-Agostinelli then released his ‘Anagrams Series, 2015’ at the Hoerle Guggenheim Gallery in New York which was hosted by 3x Grammy Winner Maxwell.
+Agostinelli then released his ‘Anagrams Series, 2015’ in New York which was hosted by 3x Grammy Winner Maxwell.
 Observer Magazine

-Your work seems to be based in your apprenticeships in typesetting and typography how do you feel your practice has grown from this beginning?
+Your work seems to be based on your apprenticeships in typesetting and typography how do you feel your practice has grown from this beginning?

 What is the point of what you do?
 What are you trying to say / achieve?